CCP-NC/orgdisord/_sources/case_studies.rst.txt

 This system contains a caffeine molecule that is disordered at a special symmetry site.
 i.e. it is "disordered by symmetry" where the structure is described by a small unit cell in which the caffeine is disordered over a symmetry axis.
-Unpicking this into two separate orientations is a difficult challenge for the current version of sodorg_renewal.
+Unpicking this into two separate orientations is a difficult challenge for the current version of orgdisord.
 It currently requires some manual intervention on the CIF file as described below.

 This system has one disorder assembly (A) with two groups ("-1" and "-2").